shiveshc/CRF_Cell_ID/Readme.md

 ```
 <img src = "extra/A_neuron.jpg" width=70% >

-Next, we click on any cell in the posterior of head.
+Next, we click on any cell in the posterior of the head ganglion.
 Again, any cell can be clicked on as long as it is posterior to the cell selected in anterior region in previous step.
 ```
 ans =